Administration Grant Uses

 Other - guidance on items of expenditure not falling into one of the categories above should be obtained from the Community Council Liaison Officer prior to incurring the expenditure.
 An example in this category would be local training events for Community Council members.
 Any expenditure over £250 must be agreed with the Community Council Liaison Officer before expenditure is incurred.
 This should be detailed in the Administration Grant Ledger.

-Key Dates - audited Accounts, Ledger form and Conditions of Grant form should be sent to the Community Council Liaison Officer no later than 31 July.
+Key Dates - unaudited Accounts, Ledger form and Conditions of Grant form should be sent to the Community Council Liaison Officer no later than 31 July to avoid financial penalties.

 The following information is also required:-

 - Bank statements for financial year (of all accounts held by the Community Council)

 - Receipts/Cash vouchers for all expenditure (including any funds other than the Administration Grant)